-[Fix expected in Q1 2020] Google Pixel 4 on Sprint experiencing LTE data/roaming issues
+[Fix coming in March 2020] Google Pixel 4 on Sprint experiencing LTE data/roaming issues

 New updates are being added at the bottom of this story…….

 Original story (published on December 03, 2019) follows:

 One of Android’s most anticipated smartphones of 2019, Google Pixel 4 and its XL sibling, has turned out to be a surprising and equally disappointing sequel to the Pixel 3 lineup.